-or unit and port status State Color Description ON Green Power is applied to the media converter.
-ON Green A link has been established on the port.
-ON Green Data is being received on the port.
-ON Green The port is operating in full-duplex mode.
+LED State Color Description PWR ON Green Power is applied to the media converter.
+LNK ON Green A link has been established on the port.
+ACT ON Green Data is being received on the port.
+FOX ON Green The port is operating in full-duplex mode.
 OFF The port is operating in half-duplex mode.
-ON Green The Missinglink feature is activated on the media converter.
-OFF Ta The Missinglink feature is disabled and ble 13.1: LEDs' description State ON ON ON OFF ON StateColorONGreenONGreenONGreenONGreenOFFONGreenOFF
+M/LO N ON Green The Missinglink feature is activated on the media converter L 1 OFF The Missinglink feature is disabled and FOX M/LO N ON OFF ON OFF Green The port is operating in full-duplex mode.
+The port is operating in half-duplex mode.
+The Missinglink feature is activated on the media converter.
+The Missinglink feature is disabled and ble 13.1: LEDs' description